PeterOlsen1/load-balancer/README.md

 Trying out new things.
 Learning Go.
 Balancing loads.
 Scaling horizontally ⚖️

 ## current work

-Docker RESEARCH!!!
-* How do we want to handle cold starts
-  * Use docker SDK in go
-  * Use a warmed up container (docker commit)
-  * Use container pool
-  * Docker compose? (doesn't seem like the tool here, more for multiple different services)

 Testing:
 * How do we make sure a node is unreachable before removing it